-- b.
+- a.
+Attempts to modify the RangeStart and RangeLength columns of any Locking object SHALL fail and return a non-success status (FAIL) for the invoked method. - b.
 Attempts to delete any Locking object SHALL fail and return a non-success status (FAIL) for the invoked method. - c.
 Attempts to create a new Locking object SHALL fail and return a non-success status (FAIL) for the invoked method.

-5.7.3.6.1 Re-encryption State Descriptions
+5.7.3.7.1 Re-encryption State Descriptions

 S1: IDLE: Re-encryption is idle in this state.
 No re-encryption is executing for this LBA range.

 Transition S1:S2 START_req has been detected.

-S2: PENDING: This LBA Range's re-encryption process is waiting to start or continue re-encryption

-Transition S2:S3 TPer_Ready condition is met.
+S2: PENDING: This LBA Range's re-encryption process is waiting to start or continue re-encryption Transition S2:S3 TPer_Ready condition is met.

-Transition S2:S5 PAUSE_req has been detected OR TPer detected error condition
+Transition S2:S5 PAUSE req has been detected OR TPer detected error condition